-The property is currently under option to Nevada Zinc Corporation ("Nevada Zinc") whereby Nevada Zinc has the right to earn a 100% interest.
+The property is currently under option to Nevada Zinc Corporation ("Nevada Zinc") whereby Nevada Zinc has the right to earn a 100% interest; however, the agreement is in default due to missed payments to the Company.
 A zinc deposit beneath shallow alluvial cover near the historic workings is currently being evaluated by Nevada Zinc and soil geochemistry indicates the mineralization extends onto the SoLM property.